 - 1 teaspoon baking soda

-- 1/2 teaspoon salt
+- ½ teaspoon table salt

-- 1 cup miniature m&m's (plus additional for tops of cookies)
+- 1 cup mini m&m's

-Bake 12-15 minutes.
+- Bake 12-15 minutes.
 Edges will be very lightly browned while the middle will still be somewhat soft and pale.
 My cookies are perfect at 13 minutes.

 - Immediately after baking, press a few additional miniature m&m's into the cookies.
 Let cool on the baking sheet for about 20 minutes.
 At first the cookies will appear really soft and underbaked.
 But let them cool on that warm cookie sheet and they will come togehter and firm up.
 After the cooling time, remove the cookies to a wire rack to cool completely.
 Or eat one warm!